Blog

 However, bear in mind that tailoring the document to the audience’s needs and understanding level is crucial for effectiveness.
 For instance, SOPs aimed at new employees may require more detailed explanations and background information compared to those designed for experienced staff.

-1. Title Page: This should include the title of the procedure, SOP identification number, date of issuance or revision, the department or team it applies to, and the signatures or approval of those who prepared and approved the document.
+This should include the name of the procedure, SOP identification number, date of issuance or revision, the department or team it applies to, and the signatures or approval of those who prepared and approved the document.

 • Introduction: Briefly describe the task and its importance.